 While most Australian households are already consuming seafood, there is still an opportunity to encourage more consumption, and grow the category further with innovation that caters to consumers’ evolving needs and tastes.

 For example, frozen seafood has proven to be a pocket of growth with value sales up by 1.8% in the year ending 25 March 2017.
 The segment has attracted an additional 519,000 households in the past year with sales increases driven by innovation and new products in the freezer – especially calamari and uncooked prawns.
 Frozen seafood is also particularly appealing to young families who allocate 28% of their overall seafood spend to this segment.

 Improved convenience and more choice is also key to growing the seafood category.
 For example, offering healthy and convenient seafood meal options that appeal to time-poor families across the key segments; and also considering new flavour options that is consistent with a more adventurous and multicultural consumer palate.
 Ethnic Australians, particularly Asian-born consumers, are a growing in importance and have a strong preference for fresh seafood, which makes them a big opportunity for fresh seafood suppliers and retailers.

-Measuring what consumers buy is at the core of Nielsen’s 90 year history.
-Our Homescan Shopper Panel was established in 1986 and is robust, trusted, credible, and one of the biggest shopper panels per capita in the world.
-It monitors shopper behaviour across a panel of 10,000 households which is projected to accurately represent the Australian population and retailing landscape.
+Nielsen established its Homescan Shopper Panel in 1986.
+It’s one of the biggest shopper panels per capita in the world.
+It monitors shopper behaviour across a panel of 10,000 households, which is projected to accurately represent the Australian population and retailing landscape.